 The Lightning Round of Saving Tips

-Always read the white "unit pricing tags" on the shelves, below the products....not just the price tag on the item!
+#11) Always read the white "unit pricing tags" on the shelves, below the products, (not just the price tag on the item)

-Take full advantage of local FREE clinics for screenings and vacinations.
+#14) Take full advantage of local FREE clinics for screenings and vaccinations.
 This goes for Fido too.
 Every city and town has an annual FREE Rabies Clinic.

 I've done my good deed and shared my tips.
-If you knew much of this already, call this a "reminder" I trust you'll find 50 to 100 dollars of "bonus" money at the end of each month ......In just one year, you've done a great job of collecting those coins!!
+If you knew much of this already, call this a "reminder" I trust you'll find 50 to 100 dollars of "bonus" money at the end of each month,in just coins!

 American Humorist, Evan Esar: "The Mint makes it first, it's up to you to make it last."